Adkins Arboretum Mystery Monday: Guess the Picture!

-The answer to last week’s mystery is serviceberry, Amelanchier canadensis, pictured below..
+The answer to last week’s mystery is barred owl, Strix varia, pictured below:

-There are twenty different species of serviceberry, a deciduous-leaved shrub and small tree in the rose family.
-They are largely restricted to wet sites, particularly on the Atlantic coastal plain.Serviceberries bloom early in Spring, and in June they produce edible, dark purple berries.
-These berries are an important food source for pollinators, many different species of birds, and small mammals.Folklore suggests that serviceberries get their name from funeral services.
-This is because by the time the ground thaws enough for burials, serviceberry flowersare in bloom.In the Appalachians, it is said that after the snows melt and the roads are passable, preachers would begin the hike up into the mountains to perform services around the same time the beautiful, showy white serviceberry flowers were bursting to life against the drab forest backdrop, sometime in late April.Mystery Monday is sponsored by the Spy Newspapers and Adkins Arboretum.
+Known colloquially as the hoot owl, the barred owl is not migratory.
+Most rarely move far from their home range, and likely mate for life.
+Barred owls raise one brood per year.

+Unlike other owls, barred owls may be heard calling during the daytime.
+They perch in forest trees during the day and usually hunt near dawn or dusk.
+Owls are unable to move their eyes, so they have developed an incredibly flexible neck that allows them to turn their head 270 degrees.
+It is the owl’s facial disc that enables them to hear soft rustling in the grass, as the disc funnels and amplifies sound to their ears.

 Write a Letter to the Editor on this Article